fontforge/fontforge/doc/sphinx/ui/dialogs/getinfo.rst

 the base character, and one in the reference itself.
 In the example at right, the reference to "acute" will be moved until point 12 in "acute" is at the same place as point 33 in the base glyph.
-The glory of this method is that the truetype instructions assocated with the glyphs can move these points around to an appropriate location for the current pixelsize.
+The glory of this method is that the truetype instructions associated with the glyphs can move these points around to an appropriate location for the current pixelsize.

 Points in a composite glyph are numbered by counting the points of the first